MicroStrategy/rest-api-docs/docs/common-workflows/project-administration.md

 End Point: `GET /api/monitors/iServer/nodes`

 This end point includes basic information, run time state, and information for the projects on each node.
-You specify an authorization token in the request header which you will get from `POST /api/auth/login` used during [Log In](#log-in).
+You specify an authorization token in the request header which you will get from `POST /api/auth/login` used during [Log in](#log-in).

 You can also use filter option either on project id or node name or both to get specific information in response.
 This filed is optional.